 Which Parties Get a Share of Shipping Costs?

 - The ocean freight, which is paid to the shipping line.

 - The handling and clearing costs at the ports of loading and unloading – fees paid to port authorities, freight forwarders as well as the shipping line.

 It is important to realize that the price of a container is standard, worldwide.
 The final price paid by you is determined by all operations and go-betweens that stand between that empty container on the quay and the car outside the port waiting to be shipped.
 The closer one can get to that empty container, the cheaper the shipment will be.

 What Determines Car Shipment Rates?

-Some shipping lines or agents want to know specifications such as type of car, age of the car and modifications made to the vehicle in order to determine a price.
+Some shipping lines or agents want to know specifications such as the type of car, the age of the car and modifications made to the vehicle in order to determine a price.
 However, this should not be a point of discussion, it is irrelevant.
-Don’t get lured int a discussion this issue because it will probably be used (in whatever way) to make you pay more than you should.
+Don’t get lured into a discussion this issue because it will probably be used (in whatever way) to make you pay more than you should.

 What ís relevant information in determining shipping costs are aspects such as: